 The Algarve is a coastal region in the southwest of Portugal.
 Home to incredible beaches, seaside towns, and relaxing resorts, locals say it's one of the most beautiful places to visit in Portugal.
 They note that Albufeira and Sagres are particularly popular towns and both are great for a fun, relaxing vacation.

 Don't miss out on what makes this region so great.
-Our trip planners suggest indulging in some local delicacies like Conquilhas à Algarvia or Feijoada.
+Our trip planners suggest indulging in some local delicacies like Conquilhas à Algarvia (small clams with onions, garlic, and Portuguese sausage) or Feijoada (a hearty bean and pork stew).

 Local tip: Explore some of the hidden gems of the Algarve, like the lesser-known village of Monchique.
-(Be sure to buy aguardiente here!)
+(Be sure to buy aguardente (Portugese brandy) here!)

-Locals say you'll find both history and small-town Portuguese culture in the northeastern village of Monsanto.
-Back in the 1930s, Monsanto was voted “The most Portuguese town in Portugal” for its untouched traditional culture.
+You'll find both history and small-town Portuguese culture in the northeastern village of Monsanto.
+Back in the 1930s, Monsanto was voted “most Portuguese town in Portugal” for its untouched traditional culture.

 Not only is it authentically Portuguese, but the village also has a unique look, with homes situated under and in between massive boulders.
 All this means that Monsanto is a great place to stay for a few relaxing nights—you won’t experience anything like it anywhere else in Europe!